Find out a little bit more about your Governors and what their motivation was for becoming a volunteer for the school.

 At work, I am a Head Chef.
 I have set up and controlled some of the busiest kitchens in the city and during that time I have had the pleasure of coaching some very talented young people.
 The importance of innovative thinking and self-motivation is what I want to inspire in the children and families of our community."

 Sharon Hulley [Parent]

 Sharon has worked fulltime as a Macmillan Skin Cancer Clinical Nurse Specialist at the University Hospital in Wales since March 2013.
 Alongside her specialised medical qualifications, Sharon also holds a PGCE in Adult Education from UWIC.

-Liz is also our Senior school Support and Finance Officer so is ideally placed to understand the needs of the Governing Body and to bridge valuable daily updates to enhance our work.
+As most of you will know, Miss Lane is our Assistant head so is ideally placed to understand the work of the Governing Body and to bridge valuable daily updates to enhance our work.